 Many insurers require patients to get prior approval before using an out-of-network provider.
 If you use an out-of-network provider without prior approval, the insurer may deny your claim or only pay a portion of the charges.

 In some cases, an out-of-network provider may be considered an in-network provider if they participate in the insurer’s network of providers.
 This is typically true if an in-network provider refers a patient to have extra services like a chiropractor or physiotherapist.
+We have some related blogs about massage therapist insurance billing and importance of credentialing in billing process, you should read them out.

 Conclusion